 We are thrilled to unveil our latest building project in the village of Kanku, located in the South West of the Solukhumbu District in Eastern Nepal.

 Established as a Primary school in 1959 and extending to Secondary level in 2014, Shree Kanku Secondary School serves around 350 students.

 The school buildings, which were already in a poor state of repair, suffered devastating damage during the 2015 earthquake with almost all of its 19 classrooms severely affected, causing huge problems to the running of the school.

 The catastrophic damage has made the teaching and learning environment extremely difficult ever since.
 For the first month post-earthquake, the school was completely closed as it was not safe to run classes at all.
 The average school attendance for the year was less than 70% due to the regularly occurring aftershocks and the insecure school environment.
 This had a direct impact on the students' learning achievement and performance.

 Since re-opening, the school has been struggling to function with only 7 of the 19 classrooms being repaired and re-constructed with support from the government and another NGO.
 Children have therefore been studying in dangerous, dark classrooms, posing serious safety risks.

-CITC is committed to improving educational outcomes in the Solukhumbu region of Nepal and has responded to the urgent need for major improvements at Shree Kanku.
-Work is now underway to construct 6 high quality classrooms built to earthquake resistant standards and to the latest government building codes, along with gender specific toilets and clean, safe water for the children to freely access.
+CITC is committed to improving educational outcomes in the Solukhumbu region of Nepal and responded to the urgent need for major improvements at Shree Kanku.
+6 high quality classrooms have been built to earthquake resistant standards and to the latest government building codes, along with gender specific toilets and clean, safe water for the children to freely access.